Building a booking flow

 ### Create and finalize in one step

-For single-page checkouts, include the `finalize` field in the create request:
+For single-page checkouts, include the `finalize` field in the create request.
+You can reference an existing contact or create the contact inline in the same request.

 ```bash theme={null}